zerynth/docs/docs/reference/guide/docs/seqmap.md

 Return the number of non-overlapping occurrences of substring *sub* in the range [*start].
-Optional arguments start and  arinterpreted as in slice notation.
+Optional arguments start and end arinterpreted as in slice notation.

     str.endswith(suffix[,start[,end] ])